mattdiamond/fuckitjs/README.md

 This will keep evaluating your code until all errors have been sliced off like mold on a piece of perfectly good bread.
 Whether or not the remaining code is even worth executing, we don't know.
 We also don't particularly care.

+FuckIt returns a promise that will be resolved once your godforsaken code actually makes it to the finish line.
+You can use this callback to chain additional FuckIt calls, since we all know calling it once won't do enough damage to the Internet.

 **FuckIt.noConflict**()

 Are you using two different FuckIt libraries?
 Fuck it, use FuckIt.NoConflict.